-Sabelt was founded in 1972 by Piero and Giorgio Marsiaj.
-Its operations started with the development and production of seatbelts, for motorsport and road cars.
+Sabelt brand was founded in 1972 by Piero and Giorgio Marsiaj.
+The company operations started with the development and production of seatbelts, for motorsport and road cars.

-On one side, the Company focused on the motorsport In 2000, Sabelt founders got back the ownership of business (Racing), starting a unique partnership with the most iconic brands in Formula 1 and World Rally Championship history: Alfa Romeo, Arrows, Renault, Lancia, Ligier, Scuderia Ferrari and Williams among others.
+On one side, the Company focused on the motorsport business (Racing), starting a unique partnership with the most iconic brands in Formula 1 and World Rally Championship history: Alfa Romeo, Arrows, Renault, Lancia, Ligier, Scuderia Ferrari and Williams among others.
 The Company soon added innovative products such as fast-release seatbelts and the first rotating buckle, introduced in 1976 in the world of competitions at the request of FIA, together with other components and accessories: carbon seats, pedals, reinforcement bars, suspensions and specific technical clothing for drivers and mechanics.